-Lori Anderson is an Assistant Professor in the Nurse Anesthesia Department at Rosalind Franklin University.
-She also provides anesthesia services in a Level-I Trauma center in Rockford, IL.
-Lori earned her BSN and MSN from Northern Illinois University, DeKalb, IL, and her DNP from Rush University.
+Lori Anderson is an an Associate Professor, and the Chair/Program Director for the Department of Nurse Anesthesia at Rosalind Franklin University, North Chicago, IL.
+Lori earned her BSN and MSN from Northern Illinois University, and her DNP from Rush University.
 She was a past president of the Illinois Association of Nurse Anesthetists and a member of the Illinois Board of Nursing.

 Pamela Chambers, DNP, EJD, MSN, CRNA

-Pamela Chambers, DNP, EJD, MSN, CRNA is a member of a private practice anesthesia group in north Texas.
+Pamela Chambers is a member of a private practice anesthesia group in north Texas.
 She also has a health law consulting firm assisting attorneys, healthcare providers, hospitals, and insurers in matters related to standards of care, resource utilization, and negligence claims.
 Pamela was on active duty for 18 years in the US Army Nurse Corps, achieving the rank of Major before separating from the Army to attend law school.
-Pamela has practiced independently all over the country as well in in several locations overseas.
+Pamela has practiced independently all over the country as well as in several locations overseas.
 In addition to clinical practice, Pamela has authored several articles covering topics in anesthesia clinical practice as well as professional practice matters.
 She was a past online instructor for the legal nurse consulting program with Kaplan University.
-Before joining the board of directors, Pamela served on several volunteer panels for the NBCRNA for tasks such as the SEE committee and item writers group.
+Before joining the board of directors, Pamela served on several volunteer panels for the NBCRNA including the SEE committee and as an item writer.
 Pamela’s DNP project topic was Implementing a Quality Measures Trigger Tool in a Private Practice Anesthesia Workgroup.

 David Coffman, DO, PhD